-To keep warm, your body uses calories to burn to stay warm.
-Snacking constantly keeps your internal furnace cranking because high-protein and high-fat foods burn slower than high-carb meals.
+Your body uses calories to burn to keep you warm.
+Snacking keeps your internal furnace cranking because high-protein and high-fat foods burn slower than high-carb meals.
 It can help to keep you warm longer at night.

-Dehydration is a major obstacle in staying warm in the cold.
-Drinking enough water keep you hydrated lowers your energy level.
+Dehydration is a major obstacle to staying warm in the cold.
+Drinking enough water keeps you hydrated and lowers your energy level.
 If all that water makes you have to pee, do it.
 Your body heats up the water in your bladder as you walk outside.
-If you don't it, you might end up outside.
+If you don't do it, you might end up outside.
 Creating a pee bottle from an old WIDEMOUTH water bottle that is no longer used is an easy way to recycle the heat.
 When used with an extremely tight-fitting lid, sleeping with a bottle of pee can be a good way to conserve heat.
-Maybe save that trick for emergency.
+We suggest saving that trick for an emergency.

 7. Hand Warmers, Heated Gloves, Heated Boots

-It's difficult to keep your fingers and toes warm in a desolate space facility without a space heater.
-When you can't bring a space heater, you can bring compact solutions to keep your finger and toes warm, functioning and ready to deal with the tasks before you.
+Keeping your fingers and toes warm in a desolate space facility without a space heater is difficult.
+When you can't bring a space heater, you can bring compact solutions to keep your finger and toes warm, functioning, and ready to deal with the tasks before you.